GhamHenderson/Attention-Evaluation-System/README.md

 Supervised by Dr.Simon Mcloughlin

-Source Code Built with Python 3.10 and it wont run with more recent versions of Python.
+Source Code Built with Python 3.10, it won't run with more recent versions of Python.

 requirements.txt included use "pip install -r requirements.txt" to install all dependencies.

+Press "q" to end program at any time and follow instructions during initial setup.